Reuse of Public Keys Across UTXO and Account-Based Cryptocurrencies: Acknowledgments

 \section{Acknowledgments}

-This research was partially funded by the Austrian security research program KIRAS of the Federal Ministry of Finance (BMF) under the project DeFiTrace~(905300), LLEA~(926183), the FFG Bridge project SecKey~(46322124) and the SBA Research COMET Center~(SBA-K1 NGC).
-The financial support by University of Vienna, Faculty of Computer Science, Security \& Privacy Group is gratefully acknowledged.
+This research was partially funded by the Austrian KIRAS program (BMF) under projects DeFiTrace (905300) and LLEA (926183), the FFG Bridge project SecKey (46322124), the SBA Research COMET Center (SBA-K1 NGC), the University of Vienna, and the European Union's Horizon Europe programme (grant agreement No.\ 101168360).